5 Situational Interview Questions With Example Answers

 In your interview preparation, identify some specific challenges you faced in your previous, or current, places of employment.
 If this is your first interview, draw examples from school or extracurricular activities, such as your participation in team sports or volunteering.
 To paint a more powerful picture of you overcoming each of these challenges, try to briefly outline the:

-- Task: Discuss your role in this specific situation.
-Example: 'I was responsible for ensuring the customer service team resolve customer queries quickly and effectively so that they're fully satisfied with their experience.'
+Task: Discuss your role in this specific situation.
+Example: 'I was responsible for ensuring the customer service team resolves customer queries quickly and effectively so that they're fully satisfied with their experience.'

 Five situational interview questions and example answers